monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - similar to session, but loads and merges (to handle multiple instances)

 - quick open cmd+p
-    - cmd+. to open in browser mode for now?
-    - add cwd in browser mode
     - merge with macro?
     - fix layout issues for larger repositories with longer file names